b9Joker108/SeedVault.L-GPT/README.md

       shelter building, navigation, self-defense, and first aid.
     - Share and recruit while continuing to learn and going beyond the basics, such as joining a prepper group, taking advanced courses, reading books, and watching videos.

+Just as the project requires a skill audit of fundamental and necessary skills required to realise it, so too, all those who join the project, should similarly undergo the process of a skills audit.
+There should be some way to securely house and locally store and locate, this information and process it into a secure database, that is interrogable and reportable, to inform the membership of project working groups.
+Skills are only one aspect of generating efficient and inspired project working groups, its compliment is passion or interest,mwhich may or may not be so-skilled, but which should be encouraged, included, cherished and actively and demonstratively cultivated.
+Such is the lifeblood, the veritable sap, of any human project or activity.

 **References**